When Graph meets Multimodal: Benchmarking and Meditating on Multimodal Attributed Graphs Learning: Related Work

-Many well-established graph benchmarks already exist in the graph community~\cite{OGB,Large,Amazon-Photo,GRL}.
-However, these benchmarks exhibit significant shortcomings when studying representation learning on MAGs.
-Firstly, most existing datasets lack raw attribute information and are usually restricted to unimodal~\cite{yan2023comprehensive}, limiting the study of the integration of multimodal attribute knowledge with structure knowledge.
-Second, the existing multimodal attributed graph datasets usually do not have a normalized format, which is not conducive to researchers.
-Third, these benchmarks have not designed detailed learning paradigms to comprehensively compare the importance of multimodal attribute knowledge with graph structure for representation learning on MAGs.
-Therefore, it is necessary to construct a comprehensive dataset for MAGs.
+Many well-established graph benchmarks already exist in the graph community, especially for the Text-attributed graphs~\cite{OGB,Large,Amazon-Photo,GRL}.
+OGB \cite{OGB} provides large-scale and diverse datasets, laying the foundation for subsequent developments with datasets such as OGBN-arxiv, which incorporate textual attributes.
+CS-TAG \cite{yan2023comprehensive} further expands the availability of TAG datasets and explores the impact of attribute modeling on TAG representation learning.
+Building upon CS-TAG \cite{yan2023comprehensive}, TEG \cite{TEG} introduces graph datasets where both nodes and edges are enriched with textual descriptions, facilitating research and applications in Textual-Edge Graphs (TEGs).
+DyTAG \cite{DTGB}, on the other hand, acknowledges the dynamic nature of real-world text-attributed graphs, where both graph structures and textual descriptions evolve over time.
+To advance research in this field, it provides benchmark datasets that accurately capture dynamic graph structures and rich textual attributes.
+However, despite the progress made by these benchmarks, significant challenges remain in studying representation learning on MAGs.
+Firstly, most existing datasets primarily focus on unimodal attributes and often lack raw, diverse attribute information~\cite{yan2023comprehensive}, making it difficult to explore the integration of multimodal attribute knowledge with structural information.
+Secondly, the available multimodal attributed graph datasets often lack a standardized format, which hinders reproducibility and large-scale benchmarking efforts.
+Thirdly, these benchmarks have not designed detailed learning paradigms to comprehensively compare the importance of multimodal attribute knowledge with graph structure for representation learning on MAGs.
+Therefore, it is necessary to construct a comprehensive dataset and benchmark for MAGs.